A Big Test of Social Media Buttons

 You don’t need any cookie for the share functionality to work

-Some buttons proved this to be true with zero cookies set, while others were clearly more of a tracking platform than just sharing buttons.
+Some social media buttons proved this to be true with zero cookies set, while others were clearly more of a tracking platform than just sharing social media buttons.

 Sometimes additional cookies were set when a user clicks on a certain share button, as the social platform comes into play.
 This is also a matter of how sharing is done internally within the plugin, because no cookies are really needed for sharing functionality to be initiated on your page.